 It’s important in this context to note that the SFI and ASA also share a tenuous relationship, sometimes accusing each other of enabling the “fascist onslaught” of ABVP and at other times joining hands to overcome this very onslaught.
 SFI’s opposition to the inclusion of SIO, a close ASA ally, has been a significant thorn thwarting a stronger opposition alliance.
 Believing that SIO and MSF drive “minority communalism” or “minority fundamentalism,” the Left student groups see them in the same light as ABVP.

-In a statement released before the elections, SFI cited “ideological differences” as the reason behind the failure to forge an alliance with other organisations.
+In a statement released before the elections, SFI cited “ideological differences” as the reason behind the failure to ally with other organisations.

 ‘Onus was on SFI to form an alliance’